gateio/gateapi-nodejs/docs/DeliveryApi.md

 client.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

 const api = new GateApi.DeliveryApi(client);
-const settle = "usdt"; // 'usdt' | Settle currency
+const settle = "usdt"; // 'usdt' | Settle currency.
 const opts = {
-  'contract': "BTC_USDT_20200814", // string | Futures contract
+  'contract': "BTC_USDT_20200814", // string | Futures contract.
-  'order': 12345, // number | Futures order ID, return related data only if specified 'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0, // number | List offset, starting from 0 'lastId': "12345", // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time.
+  'order': 12345, // number | Futures order ID, return related data only if specified.
+  'limit': 100, // number | Maximum number of records to be returned in a single list.
+  'offset': 0, // number | List offset, starting from 0.
+  'lastId': "12345", // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time.
   'countTotal': 0 // 0 | 1 | Whether to return total number matched.
-Default to 0(no return)
+Default to 0(no return).
 };
 api.getMyDeliveryTrades(settle, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),